Amid the 2019 Novel Coronavirus outbreak (COVID-19), giving back has never been more essential.

 “It’s mission critical, and making a huge difference in the lives of our students,” said Travia.

-Babson College alumni, parents, faculty and staff have jumped right in to lend a hand, making almost 130 gifts toward the fund only days after classes fully shifted online.
+Babson College alumni, parents, faculty and staff have jumped right in to lend a hand, making more than 350 gifts toward the fund as of early April.

 “It’s mission critical, and making a huge difference in the lives of our students.”